protektiq/lifeflow/README.md

 - 🎯 **Smart Task Extraction** - Uses AI to identify tasks, deadlines, and priorities from calendar events
 - ⚡ **Energy-Aware Planning** - Creates daily plans that match your energy levels
 - 🏷️ **Priority Management** - Mark tasks as critical or urgent to focus on what matters
+- 🔔 **Smart Notifications** - Receive timely micro-nudges when tasks are due to start
+- 📧 **Email Reminders** - Get email notifications for important tasks (configurable)
 - 📊 **Track Progress** - Monitor your task completion and calendar sync metrics
 - 💬 **Provide Feedback** - Help the system learn your preferences and improve over time
+- 🧠 **Context Learning** - System learns from your behavior patterns and preferences

 ---